riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * EDT with tickle defense
 * Drescher's in _Good and Real_
-  "despite being motivated by similar intuitions in Newcomblike cases, it is unclear whether or not the similarity between Drescher-style subjunctive dependence and FDT-style subjunctive dependence is merely verbal." https://philpapers.org/archive/BARWDT-3.pdf
+  “despite being motivated by similar intuitions in Newcomblike cases, it is unclear whether or not the similarity between Drescher-style subjunctive dependence and FDT-style subjunctive dependence is merely verbal.” https://philpapers.org/archive/BARWDT-3.pdf
 * Policy-based CDT (see [Barnett](https://philpapers.org/archive/BARWDT-3.pdf) pp. 58-59)